If it fascinates you by all things like tattoo, piercing, and body-mod related, there’s a good chance you’re ITCHING to get your first tattoo.

-Minors can be tattooed, but only with parental consent.
+Minors can have tattoos, but only with parental consent.

 In South Dakota, minors will need to supply their tattooist with the written consent of a parent or legal guardian to be tattooed.

-In Tennessee, minors over the age of 16 can be tattooed with written parental consent.
+In Tennessee, minors over the age of 16 can have tattoos with written parental consent.

-In Texas, minors can be tattooed with the written permission and presence of a parent or legal guardian.
+In Texas, minors can have tattoos with the written permission and presence of a parent or legal guardian.

-However, this is only the case if a new tattoo is being used to cover an existing tattoo that is considered offensive or distasteful.
+However, this is only the case if a new tattoo is being use to cover an existing tattoo that is considered offensive or distasteful.

 The parent or guardian must also believe that a new tattoo is in their child’s best interests.
 Adults will also need to supply the tattoo parlor with proof of parentage or guardianship.